rfrankel/OctopressSite/source/_posts/2011-09-25-rebecca-and-lev.markdown

 I am much improved.
-When I saw myself in the mirror in the maternity ward, I was rather frightened, but then I realized that no one looks good in a maternity ward.
-The Hollywood actresses who put on a pregnancy suit, cry a bunch at the "delivery" and then get out of bed looking like Hollywood actresses do not exist in real life.
+When I saw myself in the mirror in the maternity ward, I was rather frightened, but then I realized that no one looks good in a maternity ward. <!--more--> The Hollywood actresses who put on a pregnancy suit, cry a bunch at the "delivery" and then get out of bed looking like Hollywood actresses do not exist in real life.